andreitoma8/learn-solidity-hacks/README.md

 ### POC

 -   Contracts: [PhishingTxOrigin.sol](contracts/PhishingTxOrigin.sol)
--   Test: `yarn test test/phishingTxOrigin.ts`
+-   Test: `yarn hardhat test test/phishingTxOrigin.ts`

 In the PoC, the attacker contract will bait the owner of the vulnerable contract to call it's `winFreeMoney()` function and in the function logic will call the vulnerable contract's `transferOwnership()` function.
 The vulnerable contract won't care who called the function as long as the transaction was initiated by the owner of the contract, which is the case here, so the attacker will be able to take ownership of the vulnerable contract.